TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ### Grey for Justice ###
 {:.chevron-header.grey}

 All these point toward the reason we are a shared community: we demand justice.
 We demand to never be treated as lesser, simply because our gender or sexuality isn't in the majority.
-We demand to no longer fight simply for what we need to be happy.
+We demand to no longer fight simply for what we need to live happily.
 Justice for each of us and our sub-communities is about feeling like we have a place in this world, rather than feeling like a downtrodden, cast-aside, andor forgotten minority.